How to Solve Chlorine Lock and Chlorine Demand

 How to Fix Chlorine Demand

-Shocking your pool is the most common method.
-For pool newcomers, shocking a pool is the process of adding a lot of chlorine to your water at once to “shock the system.”
-This specific form of chlorine is high in calcium hypochlorite.
-That ingredient ensures immediate results and differs from traditional chlorine.
+Shocking your pool is the best way to fix chlorine demand.
+For pool newcomers, shocking a pool is the process of adding a large amount of chlorine to your water at once to “shock the system.”
+Pool shock is generally calcium hypochlorite, which does not contain cyanuric acid.

 When performing a shock treatment, it is essential to calculate the correct quantity of pool shock.
 You’ll want to follow the rule of 3 pounds of shock for every 10,000 gallons of water.
 Yes, unfortunately, some math is required.
 To correctly calculate quantities, you’ll have to know the water capacity of your pool; feel free to use my volume calculator if you don’t know the number of gallons of water in your pool.
 This shock treatment should do the trick.